English

 What is studied at KS3?

-Students have five/six hours a fortnight of English teaching.
+Students have five or six hours of English teaching per fortnight.

 We study a whole Shakespeare play every year in addition to modern and 19th century novels and drama, poetry across the ages, and a range of non-fiction texts.
 The aim in KS3 is to encourage an enjoyment of reading and thinking about different interpretations, as well as embedding the important skills required for success at KS4, such as reading for meaning, analysis of the writer’s craft, comparisons and evaluations.
 This also includes the awareness of what kind of learner is successful in the subject of English.

 In Year 7, one of the English periods is devoted to independent reading and reflection on the reading, as well as presentations on books and reading.
 Kendrick School has a thriving reading culture, supported by the well-stocked and welcoming library, and this is fostered throughout KS3.
-In Y7, students also have a dedicated period of literacy and writing skills, covering aspects of spelling, grammar, punctuation and writing styles, including creative writing.
-Y7’s current set texts include Shakespeare’s A Midsummer Night’s Dream, Millions by Frank Cottrell Boyce and a unit of poetry on the theme of Animals.
+In Year 7, students also have a dedicated period of literacy and writing skills, covering aspects of spelling, grammar, punctuation and writing styles, including creative writing.
+Year 7 currently study a selection of poems on the theme of animals, a comparative short story unit, Shakespeare’s A Midsummer Night’s Dream, and a modern novel such as Frank Cottrell Boyce’s Millions or Kiran Millwood Hargrave’s Leila and the Blue Fox.

 In Year 8 students have a dedicated period of English skills per fortnight, with intensive learning on specific aspects and concepts of English.
 This learning is always linked to relevant high-quality literacy or non-fiction extracts so that learning is contextualised.
-This supports their exploration of their set texts, which currently includes Shakespeare’s The Tempest by William Shakespeare, Animal Farm by George Rowell, and a Poetry Anthology called Poetry from Different Cultures, including works by John Agard, Imtiaz Dharker and Grace Nichols.
-They also explore aspects and extracts from a range of 19th Century classic novels, with a particular favourite being Dickens’ Greta Expectations.
+This supports their exploration of their set texts, which currently includes Shakespeare’s The Tempest by William Shakespeare, Animal Farm by George Orwell, and an anthology of poetry from different cultures, including works by John Agard, Imtiaz Dharker and Grace Nichols.
+They also explore aspects and extracts from a range of 19th Century classic novels, with a particular favourite being Dickens’ Great Expectations.

-In Year 9, in addition to their set texts (currently including Roll of Thunder, Hear My Cry, by Mildred D Taylor and Shakespeare’s Romeo and Juliet), students have a period a fortnight dedicated to language and non-fiction reading and writing skills.
+In Year 9, in addition to their set texts (currently including Roll of Thunder, Hear My Cry by Mildred D Taylor and Shakespeare’s Romeo and Juliet), students also have lessons devoted to non-fiction reading and writing skills.
 This is in part to develop familiarity and facility with some of the skills needed for GCSE.
 This includes elements of persuasive writing and speaking, which is enriching and engaging in its own right.

 Students who need additional support in core English skills are supported by our Literacy co-ordinator Mrs Debbie Cundy, who takes one-to-one and small group sessions.